By: MADDI MCGILLVRAY

 “As great-grandnephew of Bram Stoker and a representative of the Bram Stoker Estate, I am thrilled to be partnering with Bryan Moore in presenting a bronze bust of Bram Stoker to MoPoP as well as on his native soil of Ireland,” says Stoker.

 The first bust will be unveiled during a special opening celebration for MoPOP’s new Scared to Death: The Thrill of Horror Film exhibit on September 29, 2017.
 The second bust is scheduled for public display at the Dublin Writers Museum in the first week of November… just in time for Stoker’s 170th birthday.

 Moore has been a sculptor in the film and toy industry for over thirty years.
-His sculptures are in the permanent collections of the Providence Athenaeum Library, the Boston Public Library, the Los Angeles County Museum of Art, the Minneapolis Institute of Art, and the Art Gallery of Ontario as part of the current Guillermo del Toro exhibition At Home with Monsters.
+His sculptures are in the permanent collections of the Providence Athenaeum Library, Boston Public Library, Los Angeles County Museum of Art, Minneapolis Institute of Art, and the Art Gallery of Ontario as part of the current Guillermo del Toro exhibition At Home with Monsters.

 As Moore states, “I am ecstatic to be working with MoPOP on several bronze busts of authors including Bram Stoker and Mary Shelley for next year’s 200th publication anniversary of “Frankenstein,” which fills me a gratitude that cannot be measured.
 To actually pair the Godfather and Godmother of horror fiction in the gothic tradition together in one donor location is a point of pride in my career.”